autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 * this gives us that linear combination coefficient, the hedge ratio (this is known as the **[engle-granger method](https://www.statisticshowto.com/engle-granger-test/)**).
 * however, the spread does not give you an immediate signal for trading. the signal still needs to be normalized so it can be treated as a **z-score**, which is the number of **[standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp)** separating the **current price from the mean price**.
 * traders can look at the **momentum of the average z-score** and takes a contrarian approach to trade, to generate **buy and sell signals**. graphically, **positive z-scores lie to the right** of the mean, and **negative z-scores lie to the left** of the mean.
-* here is an example of strategy:
+* here is an example of a strategy:

 ```
 - whenever the z-score < -1, you long the spread.